 I’m very privileged.
 I’ve always had a very good life.
 But everything that I’ve gotten out of life was obtained through dedication and a tremendous desire to achieve my goals…a great desire for victory, meaning victory in life, not as a driver.
 To all of you who have experienced this or are searching now, let me say that whoever you may be in your life, whether you’re at the highest or most modest level, you must show great strength and determination and do everything with love and a deep belief in God.
 One day, you’ll achieve your aim and you’ll be successful. [youtube int]

 Senna was a devout Catholic and regularly read the Bible.
 His grave bears the epitaph “Nada pode me separar do amor de Deus,” which means “Nothing can separate me from the love of God”.
-He donated many millions of dollars to poor people in Brazil, and shortly before his death created the Ayrton Senna Institute, dedicated to help disadvantaged people in Brazil.
+He donated many millions of dollars to poor people in Brazil, and shortly before his death created the Ayrton Senna Institute, dedicated to helping disadvantaged people in Brazil.
 Senna inspired millions across the globe because of his skill and dedication to his sport.
 He seemed to live life to the full and always sought to stretch himself to his limits.

 “On a given day, a given circumstance, you think you have a limit.
 And you then go for this limit and you touch this limit, and you think, ‘Okay, this is the limit.’
 As soon as you touch this limit, something happens and you suddenly can go a little bit further.
 With your mind power, your determination, your instinct, and the experience as well, you can fly very high.”